orellazri/sorting-visualizer/README.md

 # Sorting Visualizer
-A sorting visualizer made in Python with Pygame.
+📊 Sorting visualizer made in Python with Pygame

-**This project is very much a work-in-progress**
+**This project is very much a work-in-progress.**

 # Running
 Install the required dependencies: